diegohalvarez/PCB-portfolio/README.md

 # PCB-portfolio
-This repository contains several gerber files with different PCB designs that I have made during my studies.
+This repository contains several schematics and gerber files with different hardware designs that I have made during my studies.